Facebook board upholds Trump suspension

 The board agreed with Facebook that that two of Trump’s Jan.
 6 posts “severely violated” the content standards of both Facebook and Instagram.

 “We love you.
-You’re very special,” he said in the first post, and “great patriots” and “remember this day forever” in the second.
+You’re very special,” he said to the rioters in the first post.
+In the second, he called them “great patriots” and told them to “remember this day forever.”
 Those violated Facebook’s rules against praising or supporting people engaged in violence, the board said.

+Helle Thorning-Schmidt, a former Danish prime minister who sits on the board, said in the call that Facebook shirked its responsibility to enforce its own rules.
+“Facebook should either permanently disable Trump’s account or propose a suspension for a specific period of time,” she said.

+Thorning-Schmidt said Facebook can’t just invent “new unwritten rules” for special users when it suits the company while everybody else has to follow their standards.
+“They did get it right, but they can’t have a penalty that’s indeterminate because that’s not in their own rules,” she said.

 The board says Facebook has six months to reexamine the “arbitrary penalty” it imposed on Jan.
 7 and decide on another penalty that reflects the “gravity of the violation and the prospect of future harm.”